 - Teaching practicum

-Benefits: Participants will receive 30 PD hours for teacher re-certification.
+Benefits: Participants will receive 30 professional development hours for teacher.
 Additionally, upon completion of the program, participants will be certified to teach all Project Archaeology curricula to their peers through workshops, institutes, and job-embedded mentoring.